Alex has spent a lifetime in the sewing industry

 Frister & Rossmann

-Nor more Berlin Trademark's after the out break of war with Germany in 1914
+The Berlin Trademark was removed after the out break of war with Germany in 1914

 Poor old Frister's were in big trouble and from 1914 the following years were hard, laying off staff and cutting production.
 The 1920's were a time of terrible hardships imposed on Germany by her victors and suppressors.
 The crippling reparations imposed by foreign powers led to the rise of Hitler in Germany and eventually another World War.